Child Restraint Fitting/Adjustment Voucher Program(Back to top)

 Due to a high level of interest, the funding for the Child Restraint Fitting/Checking Program for 2020/2021 has now been exhausted.

-This program is subject to funding availability and it is anticipated that Council (in conjunction with TfNSW) will run this program again in late 2020.
+It is anticipated that Council (in conjunction with TfNSW) will run this program after July 2021.
 Council’s website will be updated when this occurs.

 Should you need to fit or check a Child Restraint, you can search for an Authorised Restraint Fitting Station in the local area.
 Please note the cost of using these fitting stations must be covered by the user and is not covered by Council.

 You are encouraged to view the NSW Centre for Road Safety website which provides useful and educational information relating to child restraints and National Child Restraint Laws.

 - Children up to the age of six months must be secured in an approved rearward facing restraint

 - Children aged from six months old but under four years old must be secured in either a rear or forward facing approved child restraint with an inbuilt harness

 - Children under four years old cannot travel in the front seat of a vehicle with two or more rows.

 - Children aged from four years old but under seven years old must be secured in a forward facing approved child restraint with an inbuilt harness or an approved booster seat.